 “There is a surveying society in each of the 50 states, all of which are affiliated with NSPS,” Sumner says.
 “Each of those societies has a website, which will typically include a ‘Find A Surveyor’ section.”

-Don’t be afraid to ask your title company or lender for recommendations.
-This can help you find a trustworthy and reliable surveyor near you.
+Don’t be afraid to ask your title company or lender for recommendations, too.

 You should also take the time to question your potential surveyor.
 Talk about your needs beforehand to make sure they can fulfill the requirements.
 Check that the surveyor is licensed to practice in the state where the property is located, Sumner advises.